SchniderB/insta-data-parsing/README.md

 ```

 ## Account permission
-### Connect to a secondary account on a browser (ideally Firefox)
+### Connect to a secondary account on Firefox

-## Store the cookies and session details to a local file
+### Store the cookies and session details to a local file
 ```bash
 python3 615_import_firefox_session.py
 ```

-## Define the accounts and time frame to target
+## Define the Instagram account list and time frame to target
 ### Fill the list of accounts of interest
 The list of Instagram accounts should be simply the account IDs formatted as shown in the file `clubs.txt`.